The State of Redistricting Litigation (November 2017 Edition)

 On September 12, the Supreme Court entered orders granting the state’s request to stay the remedial processes.
 On September 25, the Supreme Court also issued orders denying the plaintiffs’ requests to expedite briefing in the case.

-The jurisdictional briefing at the Supreme Court will likely continue over the fall and early winter 2018, with oral argument on the merits in the spring.
+The jurisdictional briefing at the Supreme Court will likely continue over the fall and early winter 2018, with oral argument on the merits possibly in the spring.

 Key pleadings for Perez v.
 Abbott can be found here.